Log Parsing Workflows & CLI Toolchains: A Technical Blueprint for Crawl Optimization

 How do I distinguish between organic search bots and scrapers?

-What is the most critical metric for crawl budget optimization?
+What is the most critical metric for crawl-budget optimization?